 It’s useful to make notes of any key people involved, dates and times, and to send us copies of any written complaints you have made.

 We cannot investigate individual concerns.
 We use the information you provide to inform our next inspection of that service.
 We may also pass the information to, or advise you to contact, another organisation that does have the power to investigate complaints.
 We will do everything we can to keep your identity confidential if you want us to.

 What Ofsted looks for when you share information with us

 We will review your information or complaint along with other intelligence that we have about a service.
-This will determine lines of enquiry we may need to follow up on during inspection.
+This will determine the lines of enquiry we may need to make during inspection.

 However, we can only consider your information as one part of the evidence that tells us about the overall quality or suitability of that service.

 Some examples of information we want to know about

 A specific child or children may be at risk of harm

 For example, allegations that another worker is abusing a child in their care.
 In these cases, we would make sure that the allegation is passed to the appropriate investigating authority.